ArthurDevel/agentic-payments-hackathon-example-repo/README.md

 ## Example Applications

+- Agentic Commerce Protocol (ACP) Example App: This application demonstrates an agentic checkout flow that is compliant with the ACP specification.
+An AI agent assists the user with purchasing a product, handling everything from product search to payment.
+See [stripe-acp-example-app/README.md](./stripe-acp-example-app/README.md) for details.
-Simple Next.js chat application demonstrating integration with the dat1 gpt-oss-120b model.
+- Dat1 Example Chat App: A simple chat interface demonstrating integration with the dat1 predeployed gpt-oss-120b model.
+Supports both streaming and non-streaming responses.
 See [dat1-example-app/README.md](./dat1-example-app/README.md) for details.

-## Deploying custom models
+## Deploying custom models on Dat1

 See `dat1-deploy-custom-models`:
-- `dat1-deploy-custom-models/bge-reranker`: downloads a reranker from Huggingface and uploads it to dat1, then provides an endpoint to use it (serverless)
+- `dat1-deploy-custom-models/bge-reranker`: downloads a reranker from Huggingface and uploads it to dat1, then provides an endpoint to use it (serverless).
+See [dat1-deploy-custom-models/bge-reranker/README.md](dat1-deploy-custom-models/bge-reranker/README.md) for details.
-- `dat1-deploy-custom-models/llama-chat`: first download LLaMA 3.2 3B locally, then upload it to dat1, then get an endpoint to use it
+- `dat1-deploy-custom-models/llama-chat`: first download LLaMA 3.2 3B locally, then upload it to dat1, then get an endpoint to use it.
+See [dat1-deploy-custom-models/llama-chat/README.md](dat1-deploy-custom-models/llama-chat/README.md) for details.

-## Dat1 Examples Repo

-Find Dat1's example repo at [https://github.com/dat1-co/dat1-model-examples](https://github.com/dat1-co/dat1-model-examples).
+**note:** Find Dat1's example repo at [https://github.com/dat1-co/dat1-model-examples](https://github.com/dat1-co/dat1-model-examples).